enableiot/iotkit-samples/README.md

 Where:

-* s - is the data source (sensor)
+* s - the metric name ("Temperature", "Humidity", "Weight", "Force", etc.)
-* t - is the type of data this source generates
+* t - is the type of data this source generates ("float", "int")
 * u - is the unit of measure for this data type

-> The device registration needs to be performed only once for each new sensor
+> The registration needs to be performed only once for each new metric

 ### Data Submission

-Once the data source is configured, you can send to the Cloud your metric data.
+Once the metric has been registered, you can send your observations for that metric to the cloud.
 Everything else will be provided by the agent before your message is relayed to the cloud.
-Regardless of the protocol used, the `iotkit-agent` expect the inbound message to be in following format:
+Regardless of the protocol used, the `iotkit-agent` expects the inbound message to be in following format:

     { "s": "Temperature", "v": 26.7 }

 Where:

-* s - is the source of this measurement (`s` from sensor configuration step)
+* s - is the metric name which was previous registered
 * v - is the value of this measurement

 ## Protocol-specific API